cfpb/HMDA_Data_Science_Kit/readme.md

 - `bash download_scripts/unzip_panel.sh`
 - `bash download_scripts/unzip_ts.sh`

+### Opening Modified LAR Text Files With Excel
+Modified LAR is the public-facing set of the Loan Application Register data containing fields that are altered or removed for privacy reasons.
+Please refer to the schemas for each activity year of Modified LAR or Regulation C for further details on Modified LAR disclosure.

+Modified LAR is downloaded as a pipe-delimited .txt file without descriptive headers.
+To read this file in Excel, the following steps would need to be taken.

+1. Open the .txt file download with Excel.
+2. A window will open to select options for Excel to read the file.
+Select "Delimited" in the first window.
+Click next.
+3. Under delimiters, select "Other" and place a pipe ("|") in the "Other" field.
+Click Next.
+4. On the last screen select "General" for data type, and select "Finish."
+At this point, the data will populate into their own cells.
+5. Select the modified lAR header for the appropriate activity year and open in Excel.
+These headers are available [here](https://github.com/cfpb/HMDA_Data_Science_Kit/tree/master/documentation_resources/mlar/headers/).
+Copy the first row of the header file into the modified LAR excel sheet.

+At this point, the Modified LAR download would have the appropriate column headers.

 ### Creating Postgres Tables and Loading Data

 The default installation of Postgres should create both a Postgres role (superuser account) and a Postgres database.
 The default behavior of the load scripts uses these for login.
 If the role or the database are not present then a user and/or database will need to be specified when running the load scripts.
 Examples are provided later in this section.